-6.068.0110.
-Dangerous or diseased or vicious animals - Generally.
+6.06.010.
+Dangerous or diseased animals - Generally.

-- (a) It is unlawful for any person owning or having charge of any vicious dangerous animal to permit such animal to remain within the city unless and until such person has obtained a vicious dangerous animal permit. - (b) It is unlawful for any person owning or having charge of any animal that is infected with any disease which may be transmitted to humans or which constitutes a public health hazard to permit such animal to remain within the city other than at an approved veterinary hospital, unless the animal control officer or administrator approves an alternate means of confinement.
-The animal control officer or administrator is hereby empowered to impound and destroy any animal not kept in compliance with this section. - (c) The animal control officer shall be empowered to impound seize any animal the officer reasonably believes to be diseased\infected with a disease transmittable to humans or vicious\dangerous or to have bitten any person.
-The animal control officer shall keep\quarantine such animal in a safe place\the animal shelter\long enough to investigate, observe, examine, and determine whether it is diseased or dangerous so as to be a menace\threat\to public health, or safety. - (d) In the alternative, the animal control officer may, or shall require the owner or custodian to quarantine such animal in an approved enclosure upon the owner or custodian's property, in an approved enclosure or at an approved kennel, animal shelter, or veterinary facility during such time that a determination is being made. - (ed) Animals which are diseased or vicious and which have been determined to constitute a menace to public health or safety in accordance with the procedures set forth in this chapter shall be disposed of.
-Seizure, impound, and disposition of diseased or dangerous animals is subject to the notice and hearing procedures in this chapter.
+- (a) It is unlawful for any person owning or having charge of any dangerous animal to permit such animal to remain within the city unless and until such person has obtained a dangerous animal permit. - (b) It is unlawful for any person owning or having charge of any animal that is infected with any disease which may be transmitted to humans or which constitutes a public health hazard to permit such animal to remain within the city other than at an approved veterinary hospital, unless the animal control officer or administrator approves an alternate means of confinement.
+The animal control officer or administrator is hereby empowered to impound and destroy any animal not kept in compliance with this section.

+- (c) The animal control officer shall be empowered to seize any animal the officer reasonably believes to be infected with a disease transmittable to humans or dangerous or to have bitten any person.
+The animal control officer shall quarantine such animal in the animal shelter long enough to investigate, observe, examine, and determine whether it is diseased or dangerous so as to be a threat to public health, or safety. - (d) In the alternative, the animal control officer may require the owner or custodian to quarantine such animal in an approved enclosure upon the owner or custodian's property, or at an approved kennel, animal shelter, or veterinary facility during such time that a determination is being made. - (e) Seizure, impound, and disposition of diseased or dangerous animals is subject to the notice and hearing procedures in this chapter.

-6.086.115020.
+6.06.020.
 Determination of threat to public health and safety.